zentrocdot/LibreOffice/README.md

 3. Create the translated user defined UI's and the translated help files

-Further on I demonstrate this by adding langauage support for my favourite languages German, Italien and French.
-Other languages can be added the same way by other users.
+I demonstrate this procedure by adding language support for my favorite languages German, Italian and French.
+Other languages can be added in the same way by other users.

 # See also